1987, 1990, 1993, 1997, 1999 (limited scope), 2000, 2003, 2007, 2013, 2016, 2020

-A total of 2,779 agencies responded to the LEMAS questionnaire, for a response rate of 80%.
-The final database includes responses from 2,135 local police departments, 600 sheriffs' offices, and 49 state law enforcement agencies (including partial responses from 5 primary state police agencies).
-The overall response rate for local police departments was 82%, 74% for sheriffs' offices, and 90% for state law enforcement agencies.
+A total of 2,704 agencies responded to the LEMAS questionnaire, for a response rate of 78%.
+The final data includes responses from 2,040 local police departments, 581 sheriffs' offices, and 48 state law enforcement.
+The overall response rate was 79% for local police departments, 72% for sheriffs' offices, and 98% for state law enforcement agencies.

 In 2016, BJS administered the first LEMAS supplement on body-worn cameras (BWCs).
 The LEMAS Body-Worn Camera Supplement (LEMAS-BWCS) collected data from a nationally representative sample of about 5,000 general-purpose law enforcement agencies.
 The survey was administered to agencies regardless of whether they had BWCs and contained items for agencies with and without BWCs.
 The LEMAS-BWCS used the same sampling strategy as the LEMAS core but increased the sample size in order to power analysis for agencies with and without BWCs.